FilecoinFoundationWeb/filecoin-foundation-site/README.md

 - To run locally, for features like hot reload
     - Run `npm ci && npm run dev`
     - The site will be available in real time via a localhost URL
+    - Resources are compiled in this process; for example, all SCSS styles are converted to CSS and tree-shaken

+## Structure
+Key areas of this repo include
+- `/pages` - All page templates
+- `/components` - Each reusable collection of elements is abstracted to a component, and most components accept various properties that determine the way they are rendered
+- `/static` - Static resources which will be available post-compile
+- `/assets/scss` - The global styles for the app are available here in SASS/SCSS, more specific styles can be found at the bottom of `.vue` pages and components ([single file components on vuejs.org](https://vuejs.org/guide/scaling-up/sfc.html))
+- `/assets/svgs` - Contains iconography or other small vectors, in SVG format
+- `/content` - The site's content, which is edited using the Forestry CMS

 ## URLs and branches
 - Staging - `develop` builds to `a non public url`